UBC Home

 1958_Ellen Neel in studio in or after 1958_LACe011176933

-This undergraduate student exhibit follows the life story, art, and legacy of the Kwakwa̱ka̱ʼwakw artist Ḵaḵaso’las-Ellen Neel (née Newman). Ḵaḵaso’las-Ellen Neel was an innovative force in the Indigenous art scene who continues to influence Indigenous artists.
+This undergraduate student exhibition follows the life story, art and legacy of the Kwakwa̱ka̱ʼwakw artist Ḵaḵaso’las-Ellen Neel (née Newman). Ḵaḵaso’las-Ellen Neel was an innovative force in the Indigenous art scene who continues to influence Indigenous artists.
 She was part of a lineage of artists and leaders, which she passed on to her children and grandchildren.
-As a political leader, advocate, and knowledge-keeper, she left an impact on the world and the city of Vancouver, which can still be seen today.
-Key to the exhibit is Ḵaḵaso’las, the Stanley Park totem pole, which came to MOA in September of last year.
+As a political leader, advocate and knowledge keeper, she left an impact on the world and the city of Vancouver that can still be seen today.
+Key to the exhibition is Ḵaḵaso’las, the totem pole that stood in Stanley Park for nearly 50 years and was returned to MOA in September 2024.

-This exhibit was curated by UBC students of ANTH 431: Museum Practice and Curatorship, who are honored and grateful to be working with the Neel family to do justice to the life of Ḵaḵaso’las-Ellen Neel.
+This exhibition was curated by UBC students of ANTH 431: Museum Practice and Curatorship, who are grateful to be working with the Neel family to honour the life of Ḵaḵaso’las-Ellen Neel.

 Follow Anth 431 on Instagram.

-Photo credit: Ellen Neel in studio in circa 1958
+Photo credit: Ellen Neel in studio, circa 1958.
+Photographer unrecorded.

 Screenshot